 XL Bully insurance – PetPlan

-Although Petplan's terms and conditions state it does not insure dogs named in the Dangerous Dogs Act, it will honour any existing policies.
+Although Petplan's terms and conditions state it does not insure dogs named in the Dangerous Dogs Act, it continues to honour existing policies for dogs that were already on cover before the ban.

 XL Bully insurance - other providers